bluescarni/piranha/doc/sphinx/math_cos.rst

 Implementations
 ---------------

-.. cpp:class:: template <typename T, typename Enable = void> piranha::math::cos_impl
+.. cpp:class:: template <typename T, typename Enable = void> piranha::cos_impl

-   Unspecialised version of the function object implementing :cpp:func:`piranha::math::cos()`.
+   Unspecialised version of the function object implementing :cpp:func:`piranha::cos()`.

-   This default implementation does not define any call operator, and thus no default implementation of :cpp:func:`piranha::math::cos()` is available.
+   This default implementation does not define any call operator, and thus no default implementation of :cpp:func:`piranha::cos()` is available.

-.. cpp:class:: template <piranha::CppArithmetic T> piranha::math::cos_impl<T>
+.. cpp:class:: template <piranha::CppArithmetic T> piranha::cos_impl<T>

-   Specialisation of the function object implementing :cpp:func:`piranha::math::cos()` for C++ arithmetic types.
+   Specialisation of the function object implementing :cpp:func:`piranha::cos()` for C++ arithmetic types.

    If ``T`` is a floating-point type, the result of the operation, computed via ``std::cos()``, will be of type ``T``.